-Merging of Gewog/Towns into Larger Areas (>300 households)
+Merging of Towns into Larger Town Areas (>300 households)

 In Bhutan, Gewogs/towns are numerous, and some have a small number of households.
-In some Gewogs/towns, the number of households is less than 300.
-To have statistical significance of the estimate points and standard errors, especially when comparing estimate points between Gewogs/towns, Ahmed et al. (2014) recommend that the sample size should be no smaller than 300 (households) for each reporting areas.
-Thus, for this report we combined small Gewogs/ towns based on the number of households in the census and their spatial locations with each other to create a new Gewogs/towns-level map.
-The new Gewogs/towns-level map has 197 Gewogs/ towns, reduced from the original 269 Gewogs/ towns.
-TABLE 3.2 presents some examples of the merged Gewogs/towns.
-FIGURE 3.1 shows the Gewogs/towns merged with their new Gewog/town ID.
-TABLE A 1.1 shows the merge from the original Gewogs/towns (Gewog/town1) to the new Gewogs/towns (Gewog/town2) used in the report.
+In some towns, the number of households is less than 300.
+To have statistical significance of the estimate points and standard errors, especially when comparing estimate points between towns, Ahmed et al. (2014) recommend that the sample size should be no smaller than 300 (households) for each reporting areas.
+Thus, for this report we combined small Gewogs/towns based on the number of households in the census and their spatial locations with each other to create a new town-level map.
+The new town-level map has 197 Gewogs/towns, reduced from the original 269 Gewogs/towns.
+TABLE 3.2 presents some examples of the merged towns.
+FIGURE 3.1 shows the towns merged with their new town ID.
+TABLE A 1.1 shows the merge from the original town (town1) to the new town (town2) used in the report.